open-goal/jak-project/docs/markdown/graphics.md

 - cache flush
 - a second `sync-path`

+According to the Performance Analyzer, this takes about 1% to 2% of a frame.
+They subtract off 4% of a frame from the profile bar so that 100% there is really around 96% of a frame, I guess to account for this extra time.

 I'm really not sure why they have the first `sync-path` there.
-One theory is that they didn't want debug code and non-debug rendering running at the same time - the debug code will compete with the rendering to use the main bus, and will make the rendering slower.
+It makes some sense in debug mode so that you can draw the profile bar for the GPU after it has finished.
+Another theory is that they didn't want debug code and non-debug rendering running at the same time - the debug code will compete with the rendering to use the main bus, and will make the rendering slower.
+But it seems like you don't want this in the release version.

-For now, the PC Port doesn't do anything on `sync-path`.
-I think there's two ways this could be an issue in the future:
+For now, the PC Port does sync on `sync-path`, but it probably doesn't need to.
-- If they reuse the DMA buffer after `sync-path`, and our renderer is still reading from it.
-Currently not an issue because of dma copy, described later.
-- If they need to read the completed depth buffer or frame buffer after `sync-path`.
-I don't see any example of this.

 ## DMA Copy